aleena24bino/tinkerhack/README.md

 ## INTRODUCTION
 Patient Management System for a Dental Hospital.
 It is made using HTML, CSS, Bootstrap, JavaScript, PHP and MySQL.
 Specifically made for Tink-Her-Hack 2.O .
+The links of the images and demo video are attached.

 Demo video : https://www.loom.com/share/658cb331f0ff4e65a7ddabc5d443ab6d?sid=75d55dd8-bbe2-4b58-9d2f-4cdc2f453c3b